 Turkish Cooking Class

 I admit it — I am a foodie.
 I think well-prepared food is a high art as worthy as painting, music, and sculpture.
 But, I am not an elitist.
 I think, with proper attention and care, street food, barbecue and home cooking can be as sophisticated as that that pretentiously passes as “the best,” in the some of the world’s most esteemed cathedrals of gastronomy.
 I believe, just as you can’t truly ever know a place without getting out of your “bubble” and experiencing the entire spectrum of what is available — from back alleys to the penthouses — you can’t ever actually know a culture without experiencing the entire palate of its food.
+That is why I wanted to take a Turkish cooking class when I was in Cappadocia.

-Crash Course on Turkish Culture
+A Turkish Cooking Class is Crash Course on Turkish Culture

 There is nothing like learning about a country’s cuisine to teach you about history, local customs and culture and a cooking class is like a crash-course.
 Spending time with locals, discovering new ingredients and trying different cooking techniques, can be a real shortcut into insights you would not have otherwise enjoyed.
-Also, spending a few hours in the kitchen with people who are passionate about great food and local ingredients is always a good way to make new friends.
+Also, spending a few hours in the kitchen learning Turkish cooking with people who are passionate about great food and local ingredients is always a good way to make new friends.

-This was brought home during a recent trip to Turkey.
 Knowing my passion for food, Jo, the manager of the Taskonaklar Hotel in Cappadocia, arranged with her friend Selçuk of Argeus Travel to take me to their friend’s, Bedia, Cafir and Ebru’s house to have an informal cooking lesson, learn about Turkish cuisine, eat a lot of (and I mean a lot) great food and just hang out for a while.
 Bedia, the proprietress of Bedia’s and her Cafer husband, greeted me at the door and welcomed me into and gave me a tour of their lovely home.

 Drinking Turkish Raki Makes Everything Better

 I could already smell some exotic aromas coming from the kitchen as we all walked upstairs and sat on their second-floor patio to chat and look at the Cappadocian countryside.
 Selçuk, the only other person there to spoke English, turned out to be a great interpreter and we, lubricated slightly with Raki (the national drink of Turkey, made with double-distilled grapes and aniseed, kind of like Ouzo), discussed everything from cuisine to current events.
 We built an easy rapport, and even though we didn’t share a common language, we managed to get by and learn about each other’s culture.
-They were as interested in why me, a retired American, would be living in Southeast Asia and traveling the world, as I was about the culture and general affairs of Turkey.
+They were as interested in why me, a retired American, would be living in Southeast Asia and traveling the world, as I was about learnign to cook Turkish food, the culture and general affairs of Turkey.

 Eventually, Bedia thought we should get to work and start putting together our meal.
 She had her daughter in law Ebru bring out the dough to make Manti, a dish kind of like very tiny ravioli that is stuffed with bits of ground lamb and aromatic spices.
 Ebru rolled out the dough and then showed me how to stuff and fold postage stamp sized pieces of raw pasta dough together, taking special care to pinch the little packages tight.
 I started out making a mess, but eventually got the hang of it, and we all sat talking some more and making Manti.